-Conversations About Biology is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Biology is now available in paperback, hardcover and electronic format through all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.

 More collections in this series: Conversations About Neuroscience, Conversations About Psychology, Volume 1 and Volume 2, and Conversations About Social Psychology.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. Autism: A Genetic Perspective – A conversation with Jay Gargus, Professor of Physiology, Biophysics and Pediatrics and Director of the Center for Autism Research and Translation at UC Irvine.
 This wide-ranging conversation examines the recent explosion in our genetic understanding of autism and its implications for the future of medicine, together with the importance of understanding the underlying molecular mechanisms in order to successfully treat a wide range of genetic disorders.
 Jay Gargus focuses on autism, dispelling myths associated with the condition, advocating why a treatment should be actively pursued, and illustrating what we can learn from the recent breakthrough in cystic fibrosis research.